The radial artery is the most frequent site used for arterial catheterization.

 Distal ischemia and necrosis

-Cholesterol (atheroma); air, guidewire, or catheter embolism
+Cholesterol plaque (or atheroma); air, guidewire, or catheter embolism

 Ischemia of the hand occurs rarely, due to thrombosis or embolism, intimal dissection, or arterial spasm.
 Collateral blood flow from the ulnar artery usually prevents significant ischemia.
 The risk of arterial thrombosis is higher in small arteries (explaining the greater incidence in women) and with increased duration of catheterization.
 The incidence of thrombosis and distal ischemia is much lower for femoral arterial catheterization.
 Occluded arteries nearly always recanalize after catheter removal.